intelsdi-x/snap/README.md

 * Multiple management modules including: [CLI](docs/SNAPCTL.md) (snapctl) and [REST API](docs/REST_API.md) (each of which can be turned on or off)
 * Secure validation occurs via plugin signing, SSL encryption for APIs and payload encryption for communication between components
-* CLI control from Linux or OS X
+* CLI control from Linux or MacOS

 **Snap** is not intended to: